Haifa: British Mandate

 Haifa was captured from the Ottomans in September 1918 by Indian horsemen of the British Army armed with spears and swords who overran Ottoman positions.
 On 22 September, British troops were heading to Nazareth when a reconnaissance report was received indicating that the Turks were leaving Haifa.
 The British made preparations to enter the city and came under fire in the Balad al-Sheikh district (today Nesher).
 After the British regrouped, an elite unit of Indian horsemen were sent to attack the Turkish positions on the flanks and overrun their artillery guns on Mount Carmel.

+In the early 20th century, early Ahmadi Muslims migrated to Kababir, a small suburb of Haifa, today consisting of Jews and Ahmadis.
+Over years the community developed and now acts as the Arab centre of the community.
+The community broadcasts its programmes to the Arab world via the MTA 3 channel from Haifa.
+Kababir is also known for its Mahmood mosque, a unique architectural landmark.

 Under the British Mandate, Haifa saw large-scale development and became an industrial port city.
 The Baháʼí Faith in 1918 and today has its administrative and spiritual centre in the environs of Haifa.
 Many Jewish immigrants of the Fourth Aliyah and Fifth Aliyah settled in Haifa.
 The port was a major source of income, and the nearby Jewish towns of the Krayot were established in the 1930s.
-At the same time, the Arab population also swelled by an influx of migrants, coming mainly from surrounding villages as well as the Syrian Hauran.
+At the same time, the Arab population also swelled due to an influx of migrants, coming mainly from surrounding villages as well as the Syrian Hauran.
 The Arab immigration mainly came as a result of prices and salary drop.
-The 1922 census of Palestine, conducted by the British authorities, recorded Haifa's population as 24,634 (9,377 Muslims, 8,863 Christians, 6,230 Jews, 152 Baha'i, and 12 Druze).
-By the time of the 1931 census of Palestine, this had increased to 50,403 (20,324 Muslims, 15,923 Jews, 13,824 Christians, 196 Baha'i, 126 Druze, and 10 with no religion).
+The 1922 census of Palestine, conducted by the British authorities, recorded Haifa's population as 24,634 (9,377 Muslims, 8,863 Christians, 6,230 Jews, 152 Baháʼí, and 12 Druze).
+By the time of the 1931 census of Palestine, this had increased to 50,403 (20,324 Muslims, 15,923 Jews, 13,824 Christians, 196 Baháʼí, 126 Druze, and 10 with no religion).
 Between the censuses of 1922 and 1931, the Muslim, Jewish, and Christian populations rose by 217%, 256%, and 156%, respectively.
 In 1938, 99,000 people (including 48,000 Jews) lived in Haifa.